Burghclere

 Burghclere is a village and civil parish in Hampshire, England.
 According to the 2011 census the village had a population of 1,152.
 The village is near the border of Hampshire with Berkshire, four miles south of Newbury.
 The closest settlements are Newtown, Old Burghclere and Newtown Common.

 Work by the 20th-century artist Stanley Spencer can be found in the Sandham Memorial Chapel.
 The Church of the Ascension is on Church Lane in Burghclere.

 Community

 There are community clubs such as Stagecoach Newbury which is held at The Clere School, and there is a Sports and Social club.
 There are allotments, and a small memorial garden.
 In addition, there is a large playing field.

 Transport

 The nearest railway station is Newbury.
 Burghclere had its own station on the Didcot, Newbury and Southampton Railway but the station closed in 1960.
-Limited bus services to Newbury are provided by Stagecoach route 7A (as of March 2019).
+Limited bus services to Newbury are provided by Stagecoach via route 32 (as of April 2026).However, this requires a walk of about 40 minutes.